oschrenk/plan.swift/README.md

 - return JSON by default
 - for emoji lovers: separate leading emojis from event title, giving you the emoji, short and full title
-- ignore events based on tags eg. `tag:example` within the event notes
+- ignore events based on tags e.g. `tag:example` within the event notes
 - return start and end time in relative and absolute terms
 - return an `ical` URL that can be used to `open $URL` to show the particular event in Calendar.app
-- parse Google meet urls from notes
+- parse Google meet URLs from notes
 - print out calendar entries with a templating engine

 ## Examples

 ### JSON

-Example output in json
+Example output in JSON

 `plan next`